01928 788230

 Intent

-At Crowton Christ Church C of E Primary School, our history curriculum aims to give children an understanding of the history of Britain and that of the wider world, both within living memory and beyond.
-Our Curriculum is designed to be knowledge and vocabulary rich to allow children to ask enquiring questions, think critically and develop their own opinions.
-We aspire to give children opportunities to identify similarities and differences between diverse time periods and to evaluate the impact these historical events have had on life today.
+At Crowton, our history curriculum aims to give children an understanding of the history of Britain and that of the wider world, both within living memory and beyond.
+Our curriculum is designed to be knowledge and vocabulary rich to allow children to ask enquiring questions, think critically and develop their own opinions.
+We aspire to give children opportunities to identify similarities and differences between diverse time periods and to evaluate the impact these historical

 Through high quality teaching, children will build their knowledge of key historical concepts and will be equipped with the skills to: